pp203/pp203/README.md

 I enjoy learning languages and analyzing.
 I'm currently working on R programming as well as python.

 ## Skills / Experience
+- R
+  - Have taken courses using R as statistic and linguistic analysis
+  - Currently working as a research assistant using R programming at McMaster University
-R / Python in Beginner
+- Python as a Beginner